-Advisory is a time set aside every day 5 at 11:10 a.m. for students to reflect on and discuss with their advisor the key attitudes and strategies that will help them grow, become better students, and participate actively in their community.
+Advisory is a time set aside every Wednesday at 8:40 a.m. for students to reflect on and discuss with their advisor the key attitudes and strategies that will help them grow, become better students, and participate actively in this community.